jowpurcinelli/addeur_app/frontend/README.md

 ```

-TypeScript is a superset of JavaScript which gives you static types and powerful tooling in Visual Studio Code including autocompletion and useful inline warnings for type errors.

-## 🚀 How to use

-#### Creating a new project

 - Install the CLI: `npm i -g expo-cli`
 - Create a project: `expo init --template expo-template-blank-typescript`
 - `cd` into the project

-### Adding TypeScript to existing projects

 - Copy the `tsconfig.json` from this repo, or new typescript template
 - Add typescript dependencies: `yarn add --dev @types/react @types/react-native @types/react-dom typescript`